-Participation and eligibility is open to anyone 18 years of age or older for the Central Coast Slam Down VI.
+Participation and eligibility is open to anyone 18 years of age or older for the Central Coast Slam Down VII.
 Minors are eligible to participate with a parent or legal guardian signature on the release form and parent or legal guardian accompany the minor on the water during the tournament at all times.
 A completed entry form, waiver, and entry fee must be received no later than the published entry date.
-Entry fee includes rights to fish, raffle ticket for a Hobie Kayak and a captain’s bag which is provided for each participant on a first come first serve basis.
+Entry fee includes rights to fish, tournament t-shirt and a captain’s bag which is provided for each participant on a first come first serve basis.
 There will be no ‘day of tournament’ registration, no exceptions.
 However, anglers may choose to register at the Captains Meeting the evening before the event.
 If an angler chooses to register at the Captains Meeting, he/she will not be issued a captain’s bag or T-shirt and the entry fee will increase.
 Captain’s bags will only be issued to those anglers who pre-register.

 Please see below for the breakdown of the cost for registration.